Campbell valley regional park

 (c) Ravine Trail

-The Ravine Trail is a 2.5 km forested trail loop located near Langley, British Columbia.
+The Ravine Trail is a 1.8 km forested trail loop near Langley, British Columbia.
 Half an hour is enough time to complete the trail.
-A large part of the trail is forested so you will get ample shade.
+A large part of the trail is forested so that you will get ample shade.

 A creek and a Nature House will fall on your way through the trail.
 Washroom facilities are also available.